Predictive control for nonlinear stochastic systems: Closed-loop guarantees with unbounded noise: Probabilistic reachable sets using stochastic contraction metrics

 Combining~\eqref{eq:CCM_expected_iterated} and~\eqref{eq:Markov} yields

 Furthermore, the lower bound~\eqref{eq:increm_bounds_1} yields

 Thus, $\mathcal{R}_k(x,u(0:k-1))$ in~\eqref{eq:PRS_design} is a PRS according to Definition~\ref{def:PRS}, i.e., Assumption~\ref{asm:PRS} holds.
-Assumption~\ref{asm:PRS_nom} follows due to the structure of $\mathcal{R}_k$ in~\eqref{eq:PRS_design}. \end{proof} Theorem~\ref{thm:PRS} provides a simple recursive formula to compute a probabilistic reachable set using a nominal simulation $z(k)$ and a scaled ellipsoid $\mathbb{D}_k$.
+Assumption~\ref{asm:PRS_nom} follows due to the structure of $\mathcal{R}_k$ in~\eqref{eq:PRS_design}. \end{proof} Theorem~\ref{thm:PRS} provides a simple recursive formula to compute a probabilistic reachable set for the nonlinear stochastic system~\eqref{eq:sys} using a nominal simulation $z(k)$ and a scaled ellipsoid $\mathbb{D}_k$.
 This result is valid for inputs computed by any causal policy and thus also for the inputs generated by the SMPC scheme.
 We highlight that the shape of the PRS $\mathcal{R}_k$ computed through stochastic contraction metrics is analogous to the robust reachable sets computed through robust contraction metrics in~\cite{zhao2022tube,singh2023robust,sasfi2023robust}.
-The main difference is that $\bar{w}$ is proportional to the variance of the stochastic noise $w(k)$, while existing works leverage uniform norm bounds on the noise $w(k)$.
+The main difference is that $\bar{w}$ is proportional to the variance of the stochastic noise $w(k)$, while existing results utilize uniform worst-base bounds on the magnitude of the noise $w(k)$.
+In case Assumption~\ref{asm:disturbance} is generalized to time-varying co-variance bounds $\Sigma_{\mathrm{w}}(k)$, Theorems~\ref{thm:CCM}--\ref{thm:PRS} would yield $\sigma_{\mathrm{x},k}=\sum_{j=0}^{k-1}\rho^{k-j}\frac{\bar{w}(j)}{1-p}$, i.e., a scaling accounting for the time-varying noise characteristics.